China KOL marketing isn’t a good choice if your brand isn’t ready.

 KOLs know which kind of content works for their fans better than you.
 Rather than approaching a campaign with an advertiser’s mindset, where you try to control creative output, brands should leave content creation to KOLs as much as possible.

 That means figuring out what KOLs appeal to which niche, and letting them handle the legwork.
 Sometimes, bigger is not better.
-Micro-influencers are not just an option for lower budgets, but are less commercialized and can offer more authentic content for their audiences.
+Micro-influencers are not just an option for lower budgets, but are less commercialised and can offer more authentic content for their audiences.

 Pre-China Entry Tip: Learn the difference between micro-influencers and traditional celebrities in the local marketing economy.